 Usually whatever your area of passion is, you can typically find an opportunity – whether directly or with a provider.
 Most of these experiences will be unpaid, but can provide unique, challenging opportunities throughout the world.

 Remember, only work for a respected agency.
 The Career Center and Education Abroad Office can help determine whether an agency is legitimate.

 These links below will lead you a number of different sites and programs.

 Students majoring in a science or technology field have a wide number of opportunities available to them.
 Below are a number of links that will open the door to a wide variety of possibilities in many different disciplines:

 - RIT’s Pre-Med International Listings contains a large number of research experiences.
-These are primarily for biology or chemistry majors, though there are others for Environmental Science students.
+These are primarily for biology or chemistry majors, though there are others for environmental science students.
 These experiences take place all over the world.
-The majorities of these internships are paid and provide room and board, but not all.
+The majorities of these internships are paid and provide room and board.

 - The DAAD Rise program in Germany offers multiple research internships to American students.
 Students receive a stipend and housing assistance.

-- Interested in organic farming?
-Then explore World Wide Organization of Organic Farmers (WWOOF).
-They link volunteers with farms around the world.
-Note that you will be connected directly with the Farm, so be wary of working conditions.
+- Students interested in organic farming can explore the World Wide Organization of Organic Farmers.
+This organization links volunteers with farms around the world.
+Remember, you will be connected directly with a farm, so consider working conditions.

 - The Organization of Biological Field Stations offers positions and different field research labs through the world.

-- If you are interested in wildlife sanctuaries, you can usually find volunteer opportunities throughout the world.
-Such as this Chimp Sanctuary in Uganda, the Belize Zoo, or in Roo Gully, Australia.
+- If you are interested in wildlife sanctuaries, you can usually find volunteer opportunities throughout the world such as the Belize Zoo, or in Roo Gully, Australia.
 Note that many of these will ask you to pay for your stay and accommodations.